Mablethorpe: Commerce

-Leisure
+Attractions and tourism

 Family attractions include a small fairground and an award-winning beach with traditional seaside amusement arcades and one of the largest family entertainment centers in England named The Mirage.
 One of Mablethorpe's long-standing features, its sand train, takes visitors to and from the northern end of the beach.
 Mablethorpe Seal Sanctuary and Wildlife Centre is also north of the town.

 A Time and Tide Bell installed on the beach near the Seal Sanctuary in 2019 is one of a series around the UK, rung by high tides.

+A star sculpture named Star of the East was created by Michael Trainor in 2007 in North Gardens, along the foreshore.
+It is 14 m high, casting light around the seafront.

 Mablethorpe's cinema, the Loewen in Quebec Road, was previously known as the Bijou.
 The Dunes leisure complex lies on Mablethorpe's seafront.
 The seafront also gained a skatepark in 2008, which includes a small funbox, a spine and two quarter pipes.

 Several small caravan parks and guest houses provide tourist accommodation.

 Electric power

 Just over a mile north-east of the town, near the Seal Sanctuary, was the now-closed Theddlethorpe Gas Terminal, which supplied 5 per cent of the UK's gas.
 To the west is the Bambers wind farm, housing eight turbines and producing five MW of power since November 2004.
 An extension called Bambers II opened in November 2006 and produces an additional five MW of power.
 The two turbines of Mablethorpe wind farm, which produce 1.2 MW of power, were the first such in Lincolnshire when built in July 2002.
 All three wind farms are owned by Ecotricity and stand at the corner of West Bank and the Trusthorpe Drains.
-Mablethorpe's Star of the East is on the seafront.